 Pick up a nature trail guide at the well-marked trailhead just across from Tamarisk Grove Campgrounds on Yaqui Pass Road south of Borrego Springs.
 Start hiking up a rocky ravine, where you will quickly pass the first of fourteen numbered markers along the trail that correspond with short entries in the trail guide pamphlet.

 After 0.2 miles, you will hike out of the ravine and up onto a rocky slope with clear views back down toward Tamarisk Grove Campgrounds.
 The trail goes farther up the slope toward the mountainous wall of Pinyon Ridge.
 Before it gets too far up, the trail levels out, curves to the right, and passes a knoll at the high point of the loop.
 Take the short spur, a third of a mile from the start, and walk out to onto the bump on the slope with the hike’s broadest views, looking east down Mescal Bajada toward Sunset Mountain.

 Continue around Cactus Loop Trail, which now runs downhill along the rim of a small trench that was cut into the slope by flashfloods.
-A couple of markers on the back half of the loop seem to be out of position.
-There was no hedgehog cactus at marker 12 and no fishhook cactus by marker 14 to correspond with the readings in the pamphlet (as of March, 2013).
+A couple of markers on the back half of the loop may be out of position.
+In 2013, hedgehog cactus was missing at marker 12 and fishhook cactus couldn’t be found by marker 14 to correspond with the readings in the pamphlet.
 If you look around though, you should be able to spot these cacti in other places.

 The guide gives examples of how each plant has adapted to survive in this difficult climate.
 Doing so, it is filled with interesting factoids about several cacti.
 For example, a barrel cactus can change its shape dramatically with water weight.